MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 ## Opening extra ports for Dataflow Gen1 and Gen2 using OPDG

-In Dataflow Gen1 and Gen2 within Fabric Data Factory, when a Mashup query combines an on-premises data source (connected through an on-premises data gateway) with a cloud data source, the entire query is executed on the on-premises data gateway.
+In Dataflow Gen1 and Gen2 within Fabric Data Factory, when a Dataflow contains queries that use an on-premises data source (connected through an on-premises data gateway) and queries with a cloud data source, the entire dataflow is executed on the Mashup Engine of the on-premises data gateway.
 Therefore, the following endpints must be open to alloww on-premises data gateway line-of-sight access to the cloud data sources.

 | Public Cloud Domain names | Outbound ports | Description |
 | --- | --- | --- |